thibautsl/email-sender/README.md

 # email-sender
 a class that sends email

-can be modified dependng on the usage
+to be modified dependng on usage